codeReie/gitpod/Android-Kernel-Guide.md

 My rough & simplified explanation:
 > A toolchain is a set of build tools organized in a chain that compile your project using supplied compilers, linkers, debuggers and libraries recursively and sequentially in an automated fashion.

-Now let's move onto a few popular toolchains and their flavours:
+A few popular toolchains and their flavours:
   - Clang
     - AOSP Clang
     - Proton Clang